morkion/TheGreyLabyrinth/README.md

 A try at rougelike.
-Possibly an entry to Procedural Death Jam and/or 7 Day Rouglike Challenge.
+Possibly an entry to Procedural Death Jam and/or 7 Day Rougelike Challenge.
 Code released under the terms of Mozilla Public License v2.0.